 List – Lists make videos feel more tangible (you know exactly what the video will be about) and they add some curiosity.

-How you can use this framework: Warn your audience about things smart people should not do.
+How you can use this framework: Tell your audience about brutal truths they learn too late.

 Examples of this framework in action: